-In 2014, we saw continued positive results from our investments in fundraising capacity in emerging markets.
+In 2014, we saw continued positive results from our markets.
 In the past five years, fundraising from emerging markets has nearly doubled, from €28 million in 2009 to €55 million in 2014.

 Notably, in the past year, funds raised in Latin America grew 31%, resulting largely from increases in committed giving and corporate donations, with particular fundraising success in Argentina.
 As a relatively new fundraising market, we are pleased that committed giving represents 37% of funds raised there, significantly higher than the 22% global figure.